QuickHorse Online User's Guide

 WEIGHTING FACTORS - Definition - Multipliers, typically from 1 to 100 which are used to add more or less importance to a particular Handicapping FACTOR known as a Column.
 A couple examples of Handicapping FACTORS might be "POWER COLUMN - POWER", or "SPEED RATING COLUMN - DR-SR".

-TRACK PROFILES - Definition - A set of files each containing your WEIGHTING FACTORS, Method Filters, and other settings based on your individual configuration of a QuickHorse Method, Track (and surface type of track), Track Condition, Distance, and Grade (Class).
+TRACK PROFILE - Definition - File containing your WEIGHTING FACTORS, Method Filters, and other settings based on your individual configuration of a QuickHorse Method, Track (and surface type of track), Track Condition, Distance, and Grade (Class).
 You may have as few as one Track Profile per Method for each track/surface or any combination of Condition (fast, wet fast, good, etc), DISTANCE, and GRADE for each Method for a particular track you play.

 How does the user set how TRACK PROFILES are managed?
 This selection is done on the TRACK_PROFILES Menu, which is part of the FILE Menu Bar item.